What are Attack Vectors?

 Social engineering tactics like phishing accounted for a big chunk of data breaches in recent years.
 High-profile incidents like Mailchimp and Cisco breach prove that we need to defend against these vectors.

 These can reduce security holes.
 By educating employees, keeping software up to date, using strong encryption, and monitoring user behavior, organizations can build a multi-layered defense that covers many threats.
+Continuous monitoring and threat detection are key to identifying and mitigating identity-based attacks, to have robust defenses.

 Employee Training and Awareness